Cardiovascular disease is NOT just a man’s disease

 - There are currently eight million American women living with heart disease.

-- One in two American women dies from cardiovascular disease: It claims the lives of nearly 500,000 women each year.
-That’s about one death every minute.
+- One in four American women dies from cardiovascular disease: It claims the lives of nearly 300,000 women each year.
+That’s about one death every 80 seconds.

 - Cardiovascular disease is a particularly important problem among minority women.
-The death rate due to cardiovascular disease is substantially higher in African American women than in Caucasian women.
+The death rate due to cardiovascular disease is higher in African American and Hispanic women than in Caucasian women.

 What causes cardiovascular disease?